Posted by Chris Hering, Director, Product Marketing NetSuite GBU at Oracle

 Balancing owned and operated vs. organic content

-Companies like iHeart media and Thomas Reuters detailed the transition to social – and the effect it has on their content.
+Companies like iHeart media and Thomson Reuters detailed the transition to social – and the effect it has on their content.
 Both agreed that Facebook undoubtedly leads the pack in content distribution.
-Both iHeart and Thomas Reuters love the distribution Facebook provides via shares, likes and comments, but they are concerned about two key points: 1) the lack of traffic from Facebook to their websites and 2) their target audience’s inability to differentiate native content.
-Facebook is making it increasingly difficult to differentiate what content is owned and operated versus what is organic to the site – so an article that is originally from Thomas Reuters may look like organic Facebook content.
+Both iHeart and Thomson Reuters love the distribution Facebook provides via shares, likes and comments, but they are concerned about two key points: 1) the lack of traffic from Facebook to their websites and 2) their target audience’s inability to differentiate native content.
+Facebook is making it increasingly difficult to differentiate what content is owned and operated versus what is organic to the site – so an article that is originally from Thomson Reuters may look like organic Facebook content.

 Power of A/B testing

 Leaders in digital publishing agreed that in today’s landscape, A/B testing is essential, giving publishers a chance to test two different versions of the same content to predict target audience engagement.
 For example, Bit.ly always does two versions of its videos.
 It’s approach to A/B testing is relatively simplistic – staff will make minor changes like the hands that appear or the narrator’s voice.
 Since publishers often target various audiences with their content, subtle changes in the testing stage are critical to attaining best outcomes.